mdpetters/cee200/index.md

 The use of laptop computers or tablet to follow the notebooks during lectures is permitted and encouraged.

 #### Course Schedule

+Below is the course schedule as recorded.
+The videos for each of the lectures and discussions sections are available via Yuja Media/Storage on Canvas.

 | Tu     | Activity   | Th     | Activity   | F       | Activity   |
 |--------|------------|--------|------------|---------|------------|
 |        |            | Sep 28 | Syllabus   | Sep 29  | No Meeting |